Hollywood Theatre (Portland, Oregon)

 Theater in Portland, Oregon, U.S.

-The Hollywood Theatre is a historic movie theater in northeast Portland, Oregon built in 1926.
+The Hollywood Theatre is a historic movie theater in northeast Portland, Oregon built in 1926 and currently operating as a non-profit.
 It is a central historical landmark of the Hollywood District, which is named after the theatre itself.
-The theatre is located at 4122 NE Sandy Blvd, and is operated by a non-profit organization.
-The Hollywood Theatre was placed on the National Register of Historic Places in 1983 and is considered to be a gem of Northeast Portland's historic culture and tradition.
-It is the only theater in Oregon showing movies in 70mm film.
+The Hollywood Theatre, located at 4122 NE Sandy Boulevard, was placed on the National Register of Historic Places in 1983 and is considered to be a gem of Northeast Portland's historic culture and tradition.
+The theater's two-story street-facing facade was topped with roof tiles that reinforced its Spanish Colonial architectural style.
+It screens movies in various formats, including 16mm, 35mm, and 70mm, as well as digital projection.
+As of 2026, it is the only theater in Oregon showing movies in 70mm film.